aoliver44/nutrition_tools/README.md

 - Random forest: a ensemble model which uses a "forest" of decision trees to classify samples.
   - Hyperparameter search space: a (random) grid search of 3 hyperparameters (mtry, splitrule, and minimum node size).
 These hyperparameters were chosen because they are the main ones tuned inside the R Caret package for the Ranger random forest models.
 The actual grid will be defined to take into account features that may be lost in the pre-processessing step.
 As an example, if your feature set is 30, and you lose 5 features due to correlation pre-processessing, setting mtry to 27 (for example) will cause the program to error out. ```dietML``` attempts to heuristically set hyperparameters so the program doesn't error out.
 This search space is the grid for training the caret model.

+--metric: metric that should be optimized during hyperparameter tuning.
+Currently, dietML supports balanced accuracy (bal_accuracy), kappa (kap), ROC AUC, F-measure, and accuracy for classification.
+Most of these metrics will auto-detect if the classification is a multi-class problem and weight accordingly (e.g. macro-averaged for balanced accuracy).
+For regression, metrics include mean absolute error (mae), R-squared (rsq), root mean squared error (rsme).
+You can read more about these metrics in the Yardstick R package [documentation] (https://yardstick.tidymodels.org/articles/metric-types.html#metrics).

 --type: whether the user is trying to accomplish classification (your label has discrete levels) or regression (your label is continous).

 --seed: there is a fair amount of stochasticity inside these models already (for instance, glmnet::cv.glmnet() "hot-starts" at a different place each time, resulting in slightly different lambdas assessed).
 The --seed flag lets you adjust the overall seed of the program.
 If the models are re-run many times, this is a good flag to interate over.
+In my own testing, for smaller datasets its a good idea to iterate over 5-10 seeds to understand variability in results.
+This variability is likely due to different test-train splits.

 --tune_length: The hyperparameter grid this program auto-generates can be VERY large.
 This would mean the program runs for a very long time.
 Often times it doesnt make a large difference in the model performance by testing ALL the hyperparameter combinations.
 By setting this to a resonable number of combinations, the model will train faster!
 What is reasonable?
 That is hard to answer.
 In LASSO, the models train pretty fast...so testing 500 hyperparameter combinations does not take terribly long to do on a local machine.
 Alternatively, a random forest takes longer to train, so 500 hyperparameter combinations would take a very long time.
 If the user specifies a value larger than the size of the auto-generated grid, the search will default to the entire grid (an exhuastive grid search).